 Soliloquy – 20% per sale from one of the best lightweight slider plugins which won’t slow down your site like Revolution Slider and other robust slider plugins.
 It’s minimal, but it looks nice and is super easy to use.
 If you run the P3 (Plugin Performance Profiler) Plugin and see your slider plugin is causing slow load times, check out Soliloquy – or tell your clients too :)

 Thirsty Affiliates – affiliate link management plugin that cloaks, tracks, and manages affiliate links.
 Premium version let you get stats, autolink, even add Analytics event tracking.
 You make 30% which is relatively small compared to other WordPress affiliate marketing programs.

 CodeCanyon – 30% of each new person’s first cash deposit (same commission as ThemeForest).
 Marketplace for tons of WordPress plugins: sliders, HTML5 audio players, events, membership… you name, it, CodeCanyon has it, but the program is not very profitable.

 SEMrush – 40% recurring commission for SEMrush subscription sales.
-This is one of the top rated SEO tools on the market and provides you with an incredible amount of data about your keywords, backlinks, anchor text, referring domains, and much more.
-Try it out for yourself.
+That means $40 – $160/month for each person who continues their subscription when they sign up with your affiliate (not bad).
+This is one of the top rated SEO tools on the market and provides you with a large amount of data about keywords, backlinks, authority, referring domains, and more.

 MailChimp – earn $30 in MailChimp services for each person you refer plus 3 new inbox inspectors.
 However that person MUST be a friend or colleague and both of you must also have paid accounts.
 Otherwise free accounts must include the MailChimp badge in emails.